fmcgeough/brod_mimic/README.md

 ## Current State

 - Fixed issue in ConsumerSup that resulted in deadlock and consumer not starting.
+- Added a lot of logging that can provide insight into how a consumer is started up

 - no credo issues (`mix credo --strict` reports no problems)
 - no dialyzer issues (`mix dialyzer` reports no problems)